 Follow-Up Sessions: June 8, June 14, June 18

-The first session will share practical insights gained from three specific approaches we’ve experimented with in over a decade of applying Moral Foundations Theory to the thorny problem of our deepening divisions (campus-wide model, classroom-based model, and community-based model).
-We’ll share data we’ve gathered evaluating these approaches, alongside introducing frame-shifting concepts for establishing a culture that embraces difference of opinion.
+The first session shared practical insights gained from three specific approaches we’ve experimented with in over a decade of applying Moral Foundations Theory to the thorny problem of our deepening divisions (campus-wide model, classroom-based model, and community-based model).
+We shared data we’ve gathered evaluating these approaches, alongside introducing frame-shifting concepts for establishing a culture that embraces difference of opinion.
 That includes frameworks to elevate the practice of heterodoxy, group strategies to prevent the usual “us vs. them,” and indirect means for defusing escalation of tension (or “what billiards can teach us about conflict resolution”).

-The second session is a smaller group workshop experience where we go deeper with a limited number of participants.
-Based on a survey of participants, each workshop will squarely address key challenges and concerns of each cohort — applying more directly practice insights from the first session, sharing innovations and brainstorming solutions.
-Accepted applicants will be able to choose from three dates for the second session.
+The second session was a smaller group workshop experience where we went deeper with a limited number of participants.
+Based on a survey of participants, each workshop squarely addressed key challenges and concerns of each cohort — applying more directly practiced insights from the first session, sharing innovations and brainstorming solutions.
+Accepted applicants were able to choose from three dates for the second session.